seneca86/lesson_7/.lesson/instructions.md

 ## Lists versus tuples

-You may want to try "tuple comprehension", but unfortunately there is no such thing and the expression will generate a _generator_ instead (we will cover those laterly):
+You may want to try "tuple comprehension", but unfortunately there is no such thing and the expression will generate a _generator_ instead (we will cover those later):

 ```python
 tuple_comprehension = (n for n in range(0,10))